 Online Etiquette Guide

-Welcome to the world of online course spaces.
-Whether your courses are held face-to-face or entirely online, the chances of being asked to participate with other students and communicate with your instructor online is high.
-Regardless of the context of your particular course, online learning is a form of social interaction, and as such, it has its own rules for interacting with others.
+Welcome to the world of online course spaces!
+Whether your courses are held face-to-face or entirely online, you’ll probably be asked to participate with other students and communicate with your instructor online.
+Online learning is the same as any other social interaction, and as such, it has its own rules for interacting with others.
 This guide is intended to be an overview of appropriate etiquette for interaction in this online environment.

 Respect others and their opinions.
 In online learning, students from very different backgrounds come together to learn.
 It is important to respect their feelings and opinions even when they are quite different from your own.

 Consider peoples privacy.
-Always ask for permission before you forward someones email messages to somebody else, and if you do reuse somebody elses words (with their permission), make sure to acknowledge them appropriately.
+Always ask for permission before you forward someones email messages to somebody else, and if you do reuse another person's words (with their permission), make sure to acknowledge them appropriately.
 Keep in mind that all private email mail is considered copyrighted by the original author.